drtshock/ObsidianDestroyer/Readme.md

 Blocks.ChanceToDrop - set the chance to drop an Obsidian block when it was blown up, set to 1.0 to always drop a block (default: 0.7 (70%))<br>
 Durability.UseTimerSafety - Use if your are experiencing crashes due to the server running out of memory (default: false)<br>
 Durability.SystemMinMemory - Amount of RAM (in MB) reserved for the server.
 The plugin will lose some functionality if free server memory is below this amount (default: 80)<br>
+FluidsProtectObsidian - set to false if you want Obsidian to be able to hit by explosions from within water (default: true)<br>
 Explosions.BypassAllFluidProtection - Allows explosions from within a liquid to destroy the liquid, and the surrounding blocks (default: false)<br>
 Explosions.TNTCannonsProtected - Protects "TNT Cannons" from destroying themselves when used (default: true)<br>
 DisabledOnWorlds - A list of worlds that the plugin will not be used. (default: [])<br>